transparency-dev/trillian-tessera/deployment/live/aws/codelab/README.md

 ### Start a Trillian Tessera personality
 A personality is a server that interacts with Trillian Tessera's storage infrastructure.
-In this codelab, it accepts writes requests on a `add/` HTTP endpoint.
+In this codelab, it accepts POST requests on a `add/` HTTP endpoint.

  1. Generate the key pair used to sign and verify checkpoints: